underpig1/neuro-bge/README.md

-# neuro-bge
+# NeuroBGE
-Neural node-based Blender game engine and logic editor addon
+A neural node-based Blender game engine and logic editor addon for Blender